-Football (Soccer) Performance: How to raise your game
+Football (Soccer) Performance: How to Raise Your Game

-But while modern marketing techniques boost football’s global popularity, out on the pitch and in the locker room old-fashioned training and conditioning techniques often still apply.
+But while modern marketing techniques boost football’s global popularity, out on the soccer pitch and in the locker room old-fashioned training and conditioning techniques often still apply.
 Many footballers – and their coaches – continue to rely on the same methods that held sway over twenty years ago.

 Of course that presents a big opportunity to those who can see it: there’s a real competitive advantage to be gained by any football coach, or player, who seeks out the very latest scientific thinking on sports conditioning and match fitness.